Censorship of quantum resources against catalytic account sharing: Conclusion

 Censorship relies on a resource-reducing channel, applied locally to each communication line in a network.
 The channel acts as an (imperfect) filter, degrading quantum features while leaving classical ones unaffected.
 From this perspective, secure censorship can be interpreted as the implementation of completely filtering maps—--processes that filter quantum resources even in the presence of entangled ancillary systems.

 We analyzed conditions under which censorship protocols remain secure, especially in the presence of independent or privileged parties who may assist censored users in bypassing the imposed restrictions.
 The theory was applied to the example of quantum coherence, where censorship corresponds to the users being only permitted access to classical communication, while genuine quantum communication is suppressed.
 We considered different operational restrictions, demonstrating both secure and breakable censorship regimes.
+Moreover, we considered the censorship of asymmetry in which the lack of a shared reference frame limits the users communication.
+There, we considered finite symmetry groups for which catalysis is always possible, and thus censorship is breakable when independent parties assist the quantum communication.

 Resource censorship might be a fruitful endeavor for future research, as it connects to broader phenomena in quantum information, such as quantum catalysis \cite{JP99,CC10}, resource embezzlement \cite{DH03,TS22}, and entanglement-assisted quantum communication \cite{BS99,B02,HD08}.
 For example, we considered cases in which the users consume the resources provided by independent (uncensored) parties, but one could imagine the independents only borrowing the catalyst $\omega$ to the users.
 In this picture, the users seek the broadcasting of a resource \cite{BB07,MS19,SG24}, i.e., $\Omega^{\otimes N}(\rho)\otimes \omega \to \omega \otimes \omega$.